cornell-zhang/heurigym/prompt.md

 {EXAMPLE_PROGRAM}

 ## Instructions
 1. A problem template is provided above.
 You only need to implement the `solve` function.
 Do NOT modify the function signature.
-You are free to use any data structures or algorithms within this function, but please make sure they are self-contained.
+You are free to use any data structures or algorithms within this function, but please make sure you have imported necessary libraries and modules.
 2. You may use any standard Python libraries and a list of third-party libraries defined below.
 Other external libraries are strictly prohibited.
     - numpy
     - scipy